nealcaren/a-century-of-negro-migration/chapters/chapter-11-index.md

 Harper, John, sent his slaves to Mercer County, Ohio,

-Hamsburg, Negroes in; reaction against Negroes in,
+Harrisburg, Negroes in; reaction against Negroes in,

 Harrison, President William H., accommodated at the café of John Julius, a Negro,